 - Multiple sclerosis & more

-Begin with walking four times per week and work toward walking two miles, depending on fatigue and energy levels.
+Begin walking four times per week and work toward walking two miles.
+If fatigue and energy levels are a problem feel free to take a day off.
 If mileage is hard to track, consider walking for 30 minutes as roughly equivalent to walking one mile on flat ground.

 Mountain Climber on the Wall

 Start with your hands against the wall, leaning in slightly.
 Alternate lifting one leg and then the other.
 Ten reps per side, doing two or three sets of these 3-4 times per week.